greenone092/greenone092.github.io/_posts/2020-8-16-Misconceptions-about-error-correction-in-coding-theory.md

 # Error correction is done constantly

-One may assume that we first "detect" and error, then we "correct" the error.
+One may assume that we first "detect" an error, then we "correct" the error.
 However if you look closely at the decoding function, all we really did was to assume what the error was going to be.

 More importantly, we apply the decoding function to **every** encoded message that we receive.
 Even if we know that the channel is perfect and free of any noise, we still have to apply the decoding function.
 In a way, error correction is not something that we do only when we "know" or "see" that something's wrong.
 It's not an emergency button.